facebook/fresco/docs/_docs/02-intro-image-pipeline.md

 The pipeline can read from [local files](supported-uris.html) as well as network.
 PNG, GIF, and WebP are supported as well as JPEG.

-### WebP on older platforms

-WebP is often a useful image format, but Android did not support it at all until Android 3.0.
-Extended WebP format was not supported until Android 4.1.2.

-The image pipeline transcodes unsupported WebP images into JPEG for you.
-This allows you to use WebP in your app all the way back to Android 2.3.